Use chroot with vsftpd to connect to FTPS with multiple users

 Configure vsftpd.conf.

-There are many things to change/keep from the default configuration, so we will only extract the parts that will be enabled this time.
+There are many things to change from the default configuration and many things to keep, so we will only highlight the parts we will enable here.

-Please adjust the settings as appropriate depending on your environment.
+Please adjust the settings as needed according to your environment.

 #Allow anonymous FTP?
 (Beware - allowed by default if you comment this out). anonymous_enable=NO